kubernetes/enhancements/keps/sig-node/4639-oci-volume-source/README.md

 - Multiple examples of real world uses
 - Production support in both CRI-O and containerd
 - Allowing time for feedback
+- Consider a new `RuntimeConfig` field to indicate to end users if the feature is supported or not.

 ### Upgrade / Downgrade Strategy